bloodthiirst/BSerializer/README.md

 - BSerializer is made using  **.NET Standard 2.0** so this should be usable for most C# projects.

+# Features implemented so far

+- Support for recursive reference

+- Auto-generated comments (with plans to make them custom)

 ## Examples:

 for the next examples we will use this C# class to demonstrate the serializations result: